JolomonSon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-The grep -c bin /etc/passwd command display the number of lines that contain the pattern “bin” in the file /etc/passwd
+The grep -A 3 root /etc/passwd command display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.